Antilon Lake Campground

 Directions

-From Chelan, drive 6.5 miles on the Chelan-Manson State Highway 150 towards Manson.
-Turn right onto Wapato Lake Road and drive 2.3 miles to Upper Joe Creek Road where the road turns into Grade Creek Road #8200, leading directly into the Antilon Lake camping area.
-The end of the road can be rough and may not be suitable for low clearance vehicles.
+From Chelan, drive 6.5 miles on Chelan-Manson State Highway 150 toward Manson.
+Turn right onto Wapato Lake Road and drive 2.3 miles to Upper Joe Creek Road, which becomes Grade Creek Road #8200.
+Follow this road directly to the Antilon Lake camping area.

 Nearby Campgrounds